- Life at NU

 Students studying in the United States may not waive insurance based on coverage through insurance carriers owned and operated outside the United States, nor with coverage through foreign National Health Service programs.
 Students sponsored by foreign embassies, agencies and organizations are not excluded from the requirement for U.S.-based health insurance.

 J1 and J2 visa holders.
-In compliance with federal regulations, J-1 Exchange Visitors and their J-2 dependents must have medical insurance for the duration of their stay in the U.S., with the following minimum levels of coverage:
+In compliance with federal regulations, the Department of State requires J-1 Exchange Visitors and their J-2 dependents must have a health insurance policy that meets or exceeds these benefits:

-3. Expenses in the amount of $10,000 associated with the medical evacuation of the J Visa holder to his/her home country
+3. Expenses in the amount of $50,000 associated with the medical evacuation of the J Exchange Visitor to his or her home country;

 NUSHP is a healthcare program that offers comprehensive benefits to members throughout their studies here in Boston and wherever they travel, work, or study.
 NUSHP is also a benefits package that will give you the peace of mind that you are well-protected while far away from home.